 It will be the students' responsibility to complete their assignments on time and in an acceptable manner.
-Thus, late assignments will not be accepted unless granted by the instructor.
-If you have an extenuating circumstance, please e-mail your instructor to request an extension.
+If you have an extenuating circumstance please e-mail your instructor with your plan to get back on schedule.

-Assignments that are not completed by the due date will receive a zero (0).
-In consideration of personal contingencies, the instructor will drop the student's two lowest score on homework and chapter exams.
-With this rule, the student will not be penalized for missing two homework or chapter exams.
+Assignments that are not completed by the due date will receive a placeholder zero (0).
+Please click on the "past due" link and "how to improve my grade" to access and complete without penalty past due assignments.
+In consideration of personal contingencies, the instructor will drop the student's two lowest score on dynamic study modules, homework and chapter exams.
+With this rule, the student will not be penalized for missing two DMS, homework or chapter exams.